 It’s important to help runners plan around pollution.
 Technology using air pollution forecasting can make it easy for runners to know when and where they should exercise.
 Health and fitness apps integrating forecasting can gain immediate advantage over competing tools, and boost their user satisfaction and loyalty.

-Add pollution exposure to your reports
+3. Add personal pollution exposure to your reports & alerts

 More and more fitness tools now provide running reports, whether on a daily, weekly, or monthly basis.
 These reports are typically either an email, a push notification, or a whole section in the user interface.